Ariel VI: Operations

 The spacecraft was manufactured by the Marconi Company, and had a mass of 154.5 kg.

 Sensors

 The primary experiment, the cosmic ray detector, could sense heavy cosmic rays with an atomic number over 30.
 The 19 inch diameter acrylic-lined aluminum sphere was filled with a gaseous oxygen, nitrogen, and helium mixture.
-Heavy cosmic rays penetrated the sphere and excited the gas to produce scintillation light; the acrylic produced Cerenkov radiation.
+Heavy cosmic rays penetrated the sphere and excited the gas to produce scintillation light; the acrylic produced Cherenkov radiation.
 These ultraviolet emissions were detected with 16 photo-multipliers.
 Data processing to separate the two different types of ultraviolet emissions was performed by comparing the brightness and duration of the emissions.
 The amplitude of the signal was used to determine the atomic number of the cosmic ray.
 Unlike the X-ray experiments, this experiment had no pointing requirements other than what was required for thermal control.

 The two other experiments were X-ray telescopes.
 One detected low-energy X-rays and the other high-energy X-rays.